lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 #### Trivial Relocation

-Trivial relocation is an upcoming C++ 26 Feature I'm really excited about that further extends the C++ object lifecycle and gives room for further optimizations.
+Trivial relocation is an upcoming C++ 26 Feature I'm most excited about that further extends the C++ object lifecycle and gives room for further optimizations.

-Relocation is a combination of move from source object to uninitialized destination and destruction of the object left in the source (_destructive move<sup>TM</sup>_).
+Relocation is a combination of move from the source object to the uninitialized destination and destruction of the object representation left in the source (_destructive move<sup>TM</sup>_).

 i.e: